 There are several reasons that you need to receive dual diagnosis treatment, as opposed to separate treatment for each disorder, such as:

 - NIDA reports on data showing that people with personality disorders, mental health disorders, and substance use disorders are at an increased risk of abusing opioids

-- Dual diagnosis requires an integrated treatment approach that potentially involves behavior therapies along with support groups and other treatment modalities
+- Dual diagnosis requires an integrated treatment approach that potentially involves behavior therapies and support groups, and other treatment modalities.